Bereaved Parents Seeking Hope

 Talk About Your Child to Other Bereaved Parents

 Often, people who haven’t experienced the loss of the child fear discussing them.
 They’re afraid of inflicting further pain on the child’s bereaved parents.
-At Ian’s Place, we speak openly about our lost children, whether it’s to express grief or recount happy memories or commemorate special occasions.
+At Ian’s Place, we speak openly about our lost sons and daughters, whether it’s to express grief or recount happy memories or commemorate special occasions.
 By doing this, we turn our backs on the darkness and walk back into the light, as God invites.

 God Also Experiences Your Grief as Bereaved Parents